What places can I sell my used furniture?

 Mind you – after a few days, your listings will fall down the list and lose visibility so you’ll need to re-list them periodically.

-Pros & cons of selling via Classified ad sites
+Pros & cons of selling via Gumtree

 Pros: